hoffmangroup/segway/doc/segway.rst

 ..  jt34.identifydir.4f32630d53724f08b34a8fc58793307d
 .. or posterior (``jt``)

-Of course, there are no iterations or rounds for the identify task, so only the sequence index is reported.
+Of course, there are no instances or rounds for the identify task, so only the sequence index is reported.

 Tracks